jblang/supermon64/README.md

 I  converted the usage instructions from a PETSCII file in the archive to the Markdown below.
 Lastly, I researched and documented the history of the code that you are reading now.
+I hope you enjoy this piece of computing history!

 ## Usage Instructions